ietf-wg-acme/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 ### External Account Binding

 An enterprise CA likely only wants to receive requests from authorized devices.
-It is RECOMMENDED that the Server require a value for the "externalAccountBinding" field to be present in "newAccount" requests.
+It is RECOMMENDED that the Server require a value for the "externalAccountBinding" field to be present in "newAccount" requests, as defined by Section 7.3.4 of {{RFC8555}}.

 If an enterprise CA desires to limit the number of certificates that can be requested with a given account, including limiting an account to a single certificate, after the desired number of certificates have been issued to an account the Server MAY revoke the account as described in Section 7.1.2 of {{RFC8555}}.